 By default, the tool is not installed.
 This is signaled by this icon:

-With a click on “Install the tool”, you will be able to select the websites on which you want to activate it, so that information can be correctly reported to Heatmap.
+With a click on “Install the tool”, you will be able to select the projects on which you want to activate it, so that information can be correctly reported to Heatmap.

-Fill in the width of your website, in pixels (for example, 1024 px) and validate.
+Fill in the width of your site, in pixels (for example, 1024 px) and validate.

-Now the tool is set up for your website, you can use it when you launch your tests!
+Now the tool is set up for your projects, you can use it when you launch your experiments!

-Before launching your test, in the “Finalization” menu, you can select the reporting tools of your choice in step 3.
+Before launching your experiment, in the “Finalization” menu, you can select the reporting tools of your choice in step 3.

 Check the “Heatmap” box.
 Note that you can add as many reporting tools as you want.